hackersupreme/wp-pusher-checkout-page/README.md

 ## Overview

-This is a checkout page built from a design that was featured on the Youtube series [Refactoring UI](https://www.youtube.com/channel/UCxqiDtkXtOCNJdckODHk9YA).
-The Youtube series released sketch files of the page design and I used them for practice.
+This is a static checkout page built from a design that was featured on a Youtube video called *Refactoring UI: WP Pusher Checkout Page*.
+The video comes from the series [Refactoring UI](https://www.youtube.com/channel/UCxqiDtkXtOCNJdckODHk9YA) and they released sketch files of the page design.
+I took those sketch files and turned them into an actual web page as practice.

-The main focus of this was to balance structure and semantics in html and to use the css naming convention Block Element Modifier (BEM) in combination with global styles.
+The main focus of this page was to balance structure and semantics in html and to use the css naming convention Block Element Modifier (BEM) in combination with global styles.

 Install the project to see what it looks like.